370: No Such Thing As George Clooney In A Blackcurrant Suit

 He called her Princess Elizabetha and said that her home was a place called Silesia, which he would besiege.
 I have the same thing about Daniel Craig.

-Daniel, you know, you're planning to besiege Daniel Craig's house because it's probably a public service we're doing.
-No, it's not, it's not his house, it's our house.
+You're planning to besiege Daniel Craig's house because it's probably a public service we're doing.
+No, it's not his house.

 Yes.

-It's been a happy, it's been our happy spousal home for a few years now, actually.
+It's been our happy spousal home for a few years now, actually.

-Opens the door, dressed as a massive black currant, trying to make Ribena for you.
+Opens the door, dressed as a massive black currant, trying to make ribina for you.

-So, on, I should say, he's an Iliist.
-Sorry, just to go a long way back to him, referring to himself in the third person
+Sorry, just to go a long way back to him referring to himself in a third person

 And actually, it actually goes on.
 But it was basically saying, look, we've had some earthquakes, we're at war.